spanner/radiant-forum-extension/README.md

 This is a tidy but comprehensive forum implementation that plugs into radiant and supports both discussion forums and page comments.

 This new (as I write) version 2 is a complete rewrite with a lot of internal clarification in preparation for rails 3.
-It's in late beta at the moment: bug fixes, documentation and packaging for public release.
+It's only a release candidate at this stage: I'm working on bug fixes, documentation and packaging for public release.
+There is also a developing demo and documentation site that you can use as a starting point.
+Code is at [https://github.com/spanner/radiant-forum-demo](https://github.com/spanner/radiant-forum-demo) and the site will be public soon.

-The forum is designed to be pick-and-mixed with other radiant extensions, so it's very focused on being an excellent forum and doesn't do anything else.
-I hope you will find it's very good at what it does do:
+The forum is designed to be pick-and-mixed with other radiant extensions, so it's focused on being a good forum and doesn't do anything else.
+I hope you will find it's good at what it does do:

 * forums, topics, posts etc
 * page comments